 "When this was going on, we were not in good financial shape; we were hand to mouth," Mr. Soiland said.
 "It was pretty stressful for me."

 The solar array cost $1.16 million and was funded through a traditional seven-year lease through Belvedere Equipment Finance and offset by government tax credits.
 A smaller solar system was installed in 2007 to offset quarry office use.

-The project team on Stony Point Rock Quarry’s solar system include installer North Coast Solar, Lunardi Electric, Harris Company Concrete Construction, Dave Soiland Co. for site work, Northgate Ready Mix, RGH Geotechnical Consultants for soils engineering and ZFA Structural Engineers.
+The project team on Stony Point Rock Quarry's solar system includes installer North Coast Solar, Lunardi Electric, Harris Company Concrete Construction, Dave Soiland Co. for site work, Northgate Ready Mix, RGH Geotechnical Consultants for soils engineering and ZFA Structural Engineers.